maxxof/csb-project-1/README.md

 DESCRIPTION:

-This flaw predisposes a system to unauthorized access to other users account balance by poor authorization system and system architecture, which is based on form using GET-method instead of POST-method.
+This flaw predisposes a system to unauthorized access to other users account balance by poor authorization system and system architecture, which is based on extracting authorization data from GET-request.
 This vulnerability gives an user possibility to transfer money from any user’s account to desired account simply by putting right parameters (such as /transfer/?from=bob&to=alice&amount=9999) into the url.
 Program does not have any authorization system since all the transfer logic is based on GET-parameters given in the HTML-form.
 The biggest and most concerning design flaw here is extracting sender’s information from a form, which instead should be configured in the backend using built-in tools such as request.user.
 This flaw gives a direct possibility for CSRF-attacks which will be presented next.

 FIX:

 https://github.com/maxxof/csb-project-1/blob/9a857b779b62baa232f8c323d39db6b74c3fa8d9/server/pages/views.py#L12
 First step would be changing the form method from GET to POST.
-Then we add a check that a request uses truly “POST” method.
-Next we extract the receiver with request.POST.get() method and for the correct authorization we extract sender as a user of the request, making it impossible to set a different sender.
+Then we add a check that a request uses POST method.
+Next we extract the receiver and amount with request.POST.get() method and for the correct authorization we extract sender as a user of the request instead of extracting sender from GET-method, making it impossible to set a different sender thus providing correct authorization.
+Even though attacker could use special tools to manipulate POST request it will never go through because every transfer action needs correct user authentication and authorization

 ## FLAW 3: CSRF-vulnerability